k3s-io/docs/docs/networking/networking-services.md

 The ServiceLB controller watches Kubernetes [Services](https://kubernetes.io/docs/concepts/services-networking/service/) with the `spec.type` field set to `LoadBalancer`.

 For each LoadBalancer Service, a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) is created in the `kube-system` namespace.
-This DaemonSet in turn creates Pods with a `svc-` prefix, on each node.
-These Pods use iptables to forward traffic from the Pod's NodePort, to the Service's ClusterIP address and port.
+This DaemonSet in turn creates ServiceLB Pods with a `svc-` prefix, on each node.
+These pods leverage hostPort using the service port, hence they will only be deployed on nodes that have that port available.
+If there aren't any nodes with that port available, the LB will remain Pending.
+Note that it is possible to expose multiple Services on the same node, as long as they use different ports.

-If the ServiceLB Pod runs on a node that has an external IP configured, the node's external IP is populated into the Service's `status.loadBalancer.ingress` address list.
+When the ServiceLB Pod runs on a node that has an external IP configured, the node's external IP is populated into the Service's `status.loadBalancer.ingress` address list with `ipMode: VIP`.
 Otherwise, the node's internal IP is used.

-If multiple LoadBalancer Services are created, a separate DaemonSet is created for each Service.

-It is possible to expose multiple Services on the same node, as long as they use different ports.

-If you try to create a LoadBalancer Service that listens on port 80, the ServiceLB will try to find a free host in the cluster for port 80.
-If no host with that port is available, the LB will remain Pending.
+If the traffic to the external IP is subject to [Network Address Translation (NAT)](https://en.wikipedia.org/wiki/Network_address_translation) - for example in public clouds when using the public IP of the node as external IP - the traffic is routed into the ServiceLB pod via the hostPort.
+The pod then uses iptables to forward traffic to the Service's ClusterIP address and port.
+If the traffic is not subject to NAT and instead arrives with destination address matching the LoadBalancer address, traffic is intercepted (normally by kube-proxy iptables chains or ipvs) and forwarded to the Service's ClusterIP address and port.

 ### Usage